Unthrottled/ultra-marathon/content/nextchapter.md

 appears to be in different league of its own.
 Learning Hindi was also very appealing.
 It was also very foreign as compared to English.
 Another big plus (and this might because of the availability bias) but going to school and starting my professional career, I have been around a bunch of Indian folk.
-In fact, at the time that I was deciding what language, both of my co-workers where originally from India.
+In fact, at the time that I was deciding what language to learn, both of my co-workers where originally from India.

 Ihe end, I decided that learning Mandarin was the best choice.
 Not only is the language visually nothing like English, it is also spoken by a large mass of people.
 Granted, that mass is not anywhere near the center of America, but still.